 A less expensive alternative

 So where does this leave us?!
-If you don’t have diabetes, insurance won’t cover Ozempic and if you don’t have high blood pressure, diabetes or high cholesterol, insurance won’t cover Wegovy for weight loss.
-Luckily, the semaglutide compound that is the active ingredient in both Wegovy and Ozempic is available as a generic medication from compounding pharmacists!
+If you don’t have diabetes, insurance won’t cover Ozempic and if you don’t have obesity or an obesity related disease like high blood pressure, diabetes or high cholesterol, insurance may cover Wegovy for weight loss.
+Luckily, the semaglutide compound that is the active ingredient in both Wegovy and Ozempic is available as a “generic” medication from compounding pharmacists!
 Because it requires a specialty pharmacy to obtain the medication, you still need to be under the care of a physician or weight management program while taking semiglutide as a once per week medication.
-You can search our site here for doctors that have a weight management program, including this one.
-You’ll find the cost of the medication and management program will ultimately be less than the cost of the out-of-pocket cost of the name brand medication alone!
+You can search the BuildMyHealth site for doctors that have a weight management program.
+Just type in the keyword “semaglutide” on the home page here.
+You’ll find the cost of the medication and management program will ultimately be less than the out-of-pocket cost of the name brand medication alone!